 - Can I join my family under the EEA Family Permit?

-The different visas/immigration permissions which fall under the Family Visa category include:
+The different visas/immigration permissions which fall under the UK family visas category include:

 - Spouse Visa